scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ```

 ???
-**"This git command is copying a remote repository full of Terraform code onto your workstation.
+**This git command is copying a remote repository full of Terraform code onto your workstation.
 After that we change directories into the repo, and reload our text editor with the current folder opened.
-Visual Studio Code has a built in file browser which is essential for keeping track of large Terraform projects."**
+Visual Studio Code has a built in file browser which is essential for keeping track of large Terraform projects.**

 ---
 name: workstation-setup-7